-- Writing Key Competency ART 221, 222, 224, 225, 226, 246, 261, and 342 serve as writing-intensive courses for majors - Speaking Key Competency ART 390 serves as a speaking-intensive course for Studio Art majors.
+- Speaking Key Competency ART 390 serves as a speaking-intensive course for Studio Art majors.
 ART 399A serves as a speaking-intensive course for Art History majors - Information Literacy and Informed Use of Technology Studio Art majors acquire technology and information literacy skills through the use of appropriate software in photography, digital art, and through the development of design skills.
 Studio Art majors are also required to take Art History courses through which both information literacy and appropriate use of technology are further developed.
 Art History courses numbered 200 and above include library research workshops, in which they are introduced to a variety of technological research tools and sources, including journal databases, online dictionaries, electronic journals, informational web sites, and digital images.